AbdulazizAlsheikh/Restaurant-System/README.md

 # Cloud-Based Restaurant System

 ## Project Overview
 This repository contains a cloud-based restaurant system designed for a Data Structures course at the Al Imam Mohammad Ibn Saud Islamic University.
-The system aims to streamline the ordering and collection process in a restaurant environment, enhancing efficiency and customer satisfaction through intelligent use of data structures.
+The system aims to streamline the ordering and collection process in a virtual restaurant environment, enhancing efficiency and customer satisfaction through intelligent use of data structures.

 ## Problem Statement
 The cloud-based restaurant system is intended to provide a seamless ordering and collection experience.
 The project involves complex functionalities: